87% of the companies who run account-based marketing initiatives say they outperform other marketing campaigns in delivering ROI

 By dividing your target accounts into separate groups based on factors like where they are in the sales funnel, you can take advantage of the following benefits:

 - More strategic use of resources: Account-based marketing segmentation helps you plan how much time and resources to dedicate to each segment.
-This minimizes wasted resources and maximizes the value you offer.
+This reduces wasted spend and improves campaign performance.

 - Improved ROI: “[ABM segmentation] helps you to target your marketing and sales efforts more effectively, resulting in increased ROI,” notes Will Yang, Head of Growth at Instrumentl.
 To top that, strategically using resources assists in their efficient use, contributing as another factor that improves ROI.